krishna-thapa/scala-play-demo/Overview.md

     - Update a column with type enumeration using play-slick: Need to define the custom column type: https://stackoverflow.com/questions/47944361/play-slick-updating-enumeration-column
     - Implement an implicit Writes or Format for a case class including an Enumeration: https://github.com/jethrogillgren/play-samples/blob/workingversion/play-scala-hello-world-tutorial/app/models/Search.scala

-## Coming improvements:
-- Change the created date to Instant type
-- Put validation in the create custom and update record
-- Test using H2

 # Major epic for the future work:
 -[x] Add Play Cache